infor-design/enterprise-wc/src/components/ids-accordion/README.md

 - `panels` {Array<IdsAccordionPanel>} Reference to all inner Accordion Panels.
 - `focused` {HTMLElement} Reference to the currently-focused element within the accordion, if applicable.
 - `allowOnePane` {boolean} Sets Accordion to allow only one inner Accordion Panel to be expanded at a time.

+## Events

+- `selected` Fire at the time the ids-accodion-panel element is selected, used for App-Menu, Detail contains the element `elem`
+- `expanded` Fires at the time the ids-accodion-panel is expanded.
+Detail contains the element `elem`
+- `collapsed` Fires at the time the ids-accodion-panel is collapsed.
+Detail contains the element `elem`

+## Methods

+- IdsAccordion
+    - `navigate` Navigate next/prev panel

+- IdsAccordionPanel
+    - `collapsePane` Collapse pane
+    - `expandPane` Expand pane
+    - `select` Select header and put focus
+    - `focus` Set focus on header

+## Themeable Parts

+- `accordion` Accordion root element

 ## States and Variations